KevKibe/Restaurant_Review_Sentiment_Analysis_and_AI_Recommendation/README.md

 <li>BeautifulSoup for scraping reviews.
 <li>NLTK for text processing.
 <li>DistilBERT for Sentiment Analysis.
-<li>Openai GPT3 for review summary and recommendation generation<br>
+<li>Openai language models for review summary and recommendation generation<br>

 # Use Case
 A review of Mawimbi Seafood Restaurant in Nairobi.<br>